EQ203-15 Globalisation and Education

 You must pass all assessment components to pass the module.

-This assessment will take the form of an 'Exam Week'.
-In a specified week after the teaching on the module has finished, students will answer a series of questions in essay form (working to a maximum overall word limit).
-The questions will be made available on the Monday morning and students will have until the Friday afternoon to complete the assessment.
-The module leader will confirm the exact specification of this assessment once the module teaching begins.
+This assessment will take the form of a Timed Essay.
+In a specified week after the teaching on the module has finished, students will write one 3000 word essay.
+They will choose from a list of titles and have 7 days to complete their essay.
+The essay titles/questions will be made available on the Monday morning and students will have until the following Monday to complete the assessment.

 Feedback on assessment